data-capsule/dc-prototype/README.md

 ## "Reader" connection

 A reader's main purpose is to get the data for any records that it knows about.
-For each reader connection, the client and the server both maintain two things:
+For each reader connection, the client and the server both maintain three things:
  - a "Hash Cache" that stores some proven hashes.
 There are no particular requirements for the hash cache, as long as it has the exact same behavior between client and server.
 One implementation could be a 1024 element